Hi, I hope all is well with you today,

 E-Bay for example:- In 2020, eBay sellers made 22% more sales than 2019.
 That is 11 Million new sellers.
 This is the highest annual sales growth rate that eBay has experienced since 2013.

-From here the only way for it to go is up !
+From here the only way for it to go is up.
+Or down.
+Nothing goes in a straight, vertical line.

-The cynics might say most things are made in China which never really had a hard lockdown.
-I have mentioned elsewhere in this blog a Makita battery drill has its components made in 3 different countries.
+The cynics might say most things are made in China, which never really had a hard lockdown.
+I have mentioned elsewhere in this blog, that a Makita battery drill has its components made in 3 different countries.

 While China does make lots of “stuff”, a lot of components are supplied by 3rd parties in other countries.

-Really, once again we have witnessed the growing shift from labor to technology.
+Really, all we are witnessing is the growing shift from labor to technology.

 Sectors not Driven by Technology.